Drug interactions between Nephrox and oxycodone

 Interactions between your drugs

-A total of 575 drugs (3088 brand and generic names) are known to interact with Nephrox.
+A total of 584 drugs are known to interact with Nephrox.

 - Nephrox is in the drug class antacids.